11ty/11ty-website/docs/plugins/rss.md

 ## Sample Atom Feed template

-Copy and paste this template and modify the YAML metadata to match your feed’s needs.
+Copy and paste this template and modify the JSON metadata to match your feed’s needs.
 Make sure `collections.posts` matches the template collection you want to provide a feed for.

 {% raw %}
 ```html